Wario Land: Shake It!: Reception

-Wario Land: Shake It! received a score of 8.4 out of 10 from IGN and a score of 31 out of 40 from Famitsu.
+Wario Land: Shake It! received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
+The game received a score of 8.4 out of 10 from IGN and a score of 31 out of 40 from Famitsu.
 Nintendo Power gave a score of 8.0.
 X-Play gave the game a 4 out of 5, praising the gameplay, but calling the constant shaking of the Wii Remote tedious and repetitive.
 GameSpot gave it 7.5 out of 10, praising the beautiful art style and fun gameplay, but criticizing the gimmicky motion controls and short game length.
 It was nominated for multiple Wii-specific awards by IGN in its 2008 video game awards, including Best Platform Game and Best Artistic Design.
 Author Roger Pederson listed it as one of the best Wii games of 2008.

 Wario Land: Shake It! entered Japanese sales charts as the eighth best-selling game of the release week at 25,000 copies.
 The game eventually slipped several places on the charts, but climbed back to tenth place for the week ending August 21, 2008.
 Japanese sales for the game reached approximately 114,263 units by the end of 2008, according to Media Create.
 As of December 2008, Wario Land: Shake It! sold about 150,000 copies in the United States.
 This figure fell short of the game's 350,000 sales goal, which the marketing team attributes to a weak economy and lower video game sales overall.
 Despite this, the game sold 1.06 million copies worldwide.